 Short Bio General Bernard Montgomery

-Montgomery was born in Kennington, London.
+Montgomery was born in Kennington, London in 1887.
 His father was a deeply religious man and his mother very strict.
 His upbringing could be described as disciplined – in the classic Victorian style of his social class.
 Undoubtedly, this upbringing contributed to his aloofness in later life.
 Montgomery threw himself into sports and was a natural sportsman and was always seeking to be a leader of men.

 After school, he went to Sandhurst to train in the army.
 He graduated and was sent to the North West frontier of India.
 Slowly, he became more thoughtful about the way to get on with fellow officers, but he never lost his ability to be argumentative with others.